LWC and Apex

 Now, let's take a look at our LWC controller and create our first log.

-The handleClick() method above will generate two LWC logs: one debug and one error log after the Apex action completes.
-Note that we are passing our generated transaction Id back to the Apex controller to use further during back-end logging.
+method above will generate two LWC logs: one debug and one error log (if the Apex action fails).
+Note that we are passing our generated transaction Id back to the Apex controller to use for back-end logging.

 Apex Controller